kaibor/notimeout/README.md

 Choose if you want to get notifications about changes or not.

 ### After the configuration, click on the 'Save' button and the application will restart itself.

+# Contribute

+Do you like this project?
+I would be very happy if you support it with one of the following things:

+* Help me in the translation of the software and the documentation (corrections)

+* Bitcoin donation: 1G28HFaB2wAhWHZ6iKP5XTGNZDogs6YAFc